ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Workstation Connectivity | Direct connection to the internet | Provides the best performance for users Local DNS resolution and Internet egress | Configured if required | DNS will be resolved to the gateway of their internet device.
 Add regional egress points | Configured if required | Regional Egress Points are not configured in this solution due to the workstations being directly connected to the internet.
-Bypass proxies and inspection devices | Configured | Proxys are not configured in this solution due to the workstations being directly connected to the internet.
+Bypass proxies and inspection devices | Configured | Proxies are not configured in this solution due to the workstations being directly connected to the internet.
 Enable split tunnelling connection for VPN users | Configured | Split tunnelling is configured in this solution to enable workstations to directly connect to Microsoft services.
 If a VPN solution is required Always on VPN should be integrated into the agency infrastructure

 ### Exchange hybrid